-For floors, you need 3 coats of oil-based polyurethane.
-3 coats of water-based polyurethane will also work but you can apply up to 5 coats of water-based polyurethane for extra protection on the floor.
-Don’t apply more than 4 coats of oil-based polyurethane.
+For floors, you need 3 coats of oil-based polyurethane and 5 coats of water-based polyurethane.
+However, you can get away with only 3 coats of water-based polyurethane too.
+But, don’t apply more than 4 coats of oil-based polyurethane.

-For low traffic floors like the bedroom floor, you can apply 2 coats of polyurethane.
+For low-traffic floors like the bedroom floor, you can apply 2 coats of polyurethane.
 This is because these floors don’t see much foot traffic.
 Also, high heels and other footwear aren’t used in the bedroom so there are fewer chances of a dent or hole in the polyurethane.
-So 2 coats will be enough for such floors.

 For indoor wood, you can go with 2 coats of polyurethane since the wooden surface wouldn’t be exposed to the elements.
 For outdoor wood, you need 3-4 coats of polyurethane since the wooden surface would be exposed to the elements.

-Rainfall, UV rays, light, dust, and the likes will all affect the polyurethane if used on outdoor wood, so you need enough weather resistance.
-That said, always go for exterior or outdoor polyurethane if you want to paint on wood outdoors.
+Rainfall, UV rays, light, and dust will affect the polyurethane if used on outdoor wood, so you need enough weather resistance.
+Always go for exterior or outdoor polyurethane if you want to paint on wood outdoors.

-Exterior polyurethane is formulated with the best weather resistance.
+Exterior polyurethane is formulated with the best weather resistance qualities.
 The coating also contains additives like UV blockers so it can thrive in harsh exterior environments.

 If you are painting on decorative wood like wall frames, 2 coats of polyurethane is enough.
 For chairs, desks, and other surfaces that will see heavy use, you need at least 3 coats of polyurethane.

-You should know that wood is porous and can suck polyurethane making you require additional coats.
-So before applying the polyurethane, you should seal the material first with a primer.
+Wood is porous and can suck polyurethane making you require additional coats.
+So before applying the polyurethane, you apply 1-2 coats of primer.

 For kitchen cabinets, 3 or 4 coats of polyurethane are enough.
-You need more coats on the kitchen cabinet because the cabinets aren’t only affected by touch or the weather.
-In most cases, kitchen cabinets are also affected by the heat in the kitchen.
+You need more coats on the kitchen cabinet because the cabinets aren’t only affected by touch or the weather but also by the heat in the kitchen.

-Heat can also damage wood easily so you need enough protection on the wood.
-Accompanied with the heat in the kitchen is steam which is a source of moisture on the kitchen cabinets.
-So you need enough water-resistance as well.
+Heat can also damage wood, so you need enough protection on the wood.
+Accompanied by the heat in the kitchen is steam, which is a source of moisture on the kitchen cabinets.
+So you need enough water resistance as well.